Fish health and welfare is at the heart of successful Scottish salmon farming.

 Farm pens in Scotland are stocked at some of the lowest farming densities of all salmon farming countries and production standards ensure that fish have plenty of room to shoal in clean, oxygen-rich water.

 Around 70 per cent of Scottish salmon are certified to the RSPCA Farm Assured scheme – a higher percentage than any other UK farming sector.
-The remaining salmon are reared to the same high welfare standards.
+The remaining salmon are reared to the same high welfare standards under other accreditation schemes.

 Working in nature inevitably means that, as part of their regular routine, farmers deal with challenges such as sea lice.